 The sweet African elephant calf is drinking water in a river.
 It has its half trunk in the water.
 On the body of the elephant calf, you see a water line of how deep it was in the water before.
 The darker bottom is due to the wetness from the river, while the upper body is still dry and light grey.
 It stands in the middle ground of the photograph, predominantly to the left-hand side.
 Whereas, in front of that cute calf are two birds, a Darter and a Lesser Jacana.
 The water is with brilliantly green, short grass stemming out of it.

-African elephants, Loxodonta africana, listed in the category vulnerable on the IUCN list.
+African elephants, Loxodonta africana, are listed in the category vulnerable on the IUCN list.

-Please, explore more beautiful photographs like ‘African Elephant Calf Drinking Water,’ discover them in our African wildlife portfolio.
+Please, explore more beautiful photos like ‘African Elephant Calf Drinking Water,’ discover them in our African wildlife portfolio.
 Let nature inspire you.
-All our wildlife photographs are for sale of license and wall art photo prints on high-quality print materials.
+All my wildlife photographs are for sale of license and wall art photo prints on high-quality print materials.